vo1dptr/hyprtheme/README.md

 # HyprTheme - Hyprland Configuration Setup Script
 ![hyprtheme](/assets/hyprtheme.png)

-**HyprTheme is an easy-to-use script for setting up and customizing Hyprland themes on ArchLinux / Arch-Based Distros.
+**HyprTheme is an easy-to-use shell script for setting up and customizing Hyprland themes on ArchLinux / Arch-Based Distros.
 Whether you're a newbie or just want a smoother experience, this script is designed to simplify your setup.**

 ## Goals and Features
 <details>